Road tripping is thirsty work so be sure to stop at the new Darling Brew Tasteroom & Brewery for a taste of ‘slow living’.

 In keeping with the ethos of the town, Kevin and Philippa created the concept of Slow Beer – an unhurried fermentation process to compliment the lifestyle in the area.

 Beers created by Darling Brew are named after nature and animals that inspire the owners.
 These include the geometric tortoise, the verraux eagle, the honey badger and roan antelope.

-Here visitors can see the brewing process and enjoy beer and a proudly South African barbecue ‘braai’ menu indoors or outside in the garden.
+Here visitors can see the brewing process and enjoy beer and a proudly South African barbeque ‘braai’ menu indoors or outside in the garden.
 The open-air kids play area makes it a venue that the whole family can enjoy.
 The downstairs tasting room has been designed to be wheelchair friendly.

 The food on offer is seasonal and locally sourced.
 New seasonal beers bring new food pairings ensuring a menu that is varied and interesting offering a smorgasbord of Darling’s best cheese, permaculture produce like pomegranates and cured meat.
 The restaurant works on a walk-in basis, so there is no need to book, however groups larger than 10 are encouraged to book to avoid disappointment.

 Before you leave, remember to load up your car with your favourite Darling Brews to enjoy at home.

 Darling Brew is also the host of the Darling Brew Extreme MTB Race held in the area every year.

 Darling and the surrounding area offer numerous MTB trails and hiking routes.
 The new Tasteroom serves as a trail head and end, offering MTB trail information, car parking, toilets and showers.
 Sitting back and relaxing with a craft beer is the ideal way to finish your adventure.
 Get information on Darling MTB trails by visiting www.wolwefontein.co.za.